6 Must-Know Business English Phrasal Verbs for Meetings and Professional Communication

 That's right!
 The correct answer is B) left out.

-Learn More Essential Business English Phrasal Verbs
+Learn More Business English Phrasal Verbs for Professional Communication

 Step 1.
 Match the phrasal verbs to the definitions.